-- Buy a RADAR key.
-This gives disabled people – including people with dementia – independent access to thousands of locked public toilets around the country.
+- Buy a Radar Key – this gives disabled people (in this case including those with dementia) independent access to thousands of locked public toilets around the country.
 Radar Keys are sold by Disability Rights UK (see Other resources).

 Remembering to go to the toilet

 - It’s important to check that the person has used the toilet, and not forgotten or become distracted.
 Over time, this can help some people reduce the number of accidents they have.

-- Watch for signs that the person wants to go to the toilet, especially if they cannot communicate this clearly.
-These signs may include fidgeting, pacing, getting up and down, or pulling at their clothes.
+- Watch for signs that the person may want to go to the toilet, especially if they cannot communicate this clearly.
+These signs may include fidgeting, pacing, getting up and sitting down, or pulling at their clothes.

 Developing a routine

-For someone who regularly wets themselves, it may be helpful to develop a timetable that offers a reminder for going to the toilet.
-For example, the timetable could list when the person wakes up, before each meal, at coffee or tea times, and before bed.
+- For someone who regularly wets themselves, try making a timetable that includes reminders for going to the toilet.
+For example, it could include reminders when the person wakes up, before each meal, at coffee or tea times and before bed.